baxtrax/Real-time-YOLOv8-Dashboard/README.md

 [![React][React-badge]][React-url]
 [![Nextjs][Nextjs-badge]][Nextjs-url]

-A Realtime YOLOv8 Dashboard, was done as a small senior project to dive more into React using Next.js and real-time communication protocols.
+A real-time YOLOv8 dashboard, was done as a small senior project to dive more into React using Next.js and real-time communication protocols.
 Allows the use of YOLOv8 (and technically later models like YOLOv9) lightweight object detection models in real-time including real-time Segmentation, Pose-Estimation, Heatmaps, and other configurable settings in real-time as during detection.
 Program was built to be as efficient as possible and as fast as possible, achieving inference and display speeds near what were benchmarked by the [YOLOv8 creators](https://www.ultralytics.com/), while showing off more features and a dynamic, responsive UI.

 Since this was done as a project, there are also project documents available, such as requirements, test deliverables, and design documents about the entirety of the program.